AzmuthTheGreat-616/Ikigai-The-Chat-App/README.md

+# Ikigai
+A mobile responsive sample of Web ChatApp using HTML, CSS, JavaScript with PHP and complete realtime active response.

-# Ikigai-The-Chat-App
+# developers:

-Deigned Developed and Contributed by:-  1.
-Adnan , 2.
-Ekhlas , 3.
-Divyanshu , 4.
-Kartikey .
-A Project for Summer Internship Submission.
+1. Adnan
+2. Ekhlas
+3. Divyanshu
+4. Kartikey